Standard terms and conditions

 9.3 Information (including default information) may from time to time be disclosed to, and collected from, trade references you provide to us, credit reporting agencies (such as Baycorp Advantage, P O Box 33, Auckland) and debt collection agencies for credit assessment and control and debt recovery.
 Information disclosed to credit reporting agencies (including default information) will be held by each agency on its system, accessed by the customers of the credit reporting database and used to provide its credit reporting services (including the maintenance of credit information files and supplying the information to other customers of the relevant credit reporting agency).

-9.4 Any personal information we collect is kept at Conversant Limited’s offices at First Floor, 83-85 Victoria Rd, Devonport, North Shore City, New Zealand.
+9.4 Any personal information we collect is kept at Conversant’s offices at Level 3, 5 Nelson Street, Auckland, New Zealand.
 Under the Privacy Act, individuals have rights of access to, and correction of, their personal information.
 You are entitled to see any information we hold about you (although you must pay our reasonable charge for making it available) and to request that any incorrect information be corrected.
 Just contact us.

 9.5 We may record calls you make to us to verify information and for staff training purposes.
 You may ask to hear these calls at any time and to have them deleted.